dsomleff/react-camp/react-notes/README.md

 # React Basics

 ## Class Based (CBC) and Functional Based Component (FBC)
-- Allow us to use `state` (js object with data with we like to provide for render inside our component).
-FBC do NOT have state.
-For this we use constructor with `this.state` property.
+- `state`  - js object with data with we like to provide for render inside our component.
+For this we use constructor with `this.state` property in CBS.
+-  FBC do NOT has state in the past  (now we have Hooks, that allow us manage state in FBC).
 - You NOT allowed to modify `state` without calling `setState()`.
+- In CBC `state` ALWAYS an object.
+You can nested inside of `this.state` object another objects or arrays, but it always should be inside one object scope.
 - Everything inside `{}` in JSX is JavaScript expression.
 - As soon as `state`, or `props`, or `context` changed/updated, React re-render component.
 React compare VirtualDOM with already rendered HTML, and if discrepancy exists, React re-render only changed data, not whole page.
 But, still React will call every FBS / CBC (because it's a functions, at the end of the day).
 To prevent this calls, check `Other Concepts` section for details.
 - When we render array of elements in JSX, for each element we need provide unique `key`, that React can distinguish them.
 So React, by using `key` re-render only updated element and do not touch others.